-EDW: Although for years you have probably been better known for your work on practical esotericism and also for your books on magic and shamanism designed for a popular audience, in recent years you have brought out a number of tomes through academic publishing houses that are aimed at a more scholarly readership.
+[EDW] Although for years you have probably been better known for your work on practical esotericism and also for your books on magic and shamanism designed for a popular audience, in recent years you have brought out volumes aimed at a more scholarly readership.
 What lay behind this decision to give up your job teaching high school kids about English and History, study for a PhD, and embrace the world of academia again?

-EDW: You are also known as an important figure in the wider popularisation of artwork produced in Australia, particularly that made by people from indigenous Australian communities.
-It's not an area that I know much about, although I have attended lectures and public talks on the archaeological study of Australian rock art, which I would assume often carries with it a cultural connection to the contemporary paintings.
+[EDW] You are also known as an important figure in the wider popularisation of artwork produced in Australia, particularly that made by people from indigenous Australian communities.
 How did you first become involved in this fascinating area, and have you been involved in wider academic and/or esoteric engagement with the continent’s Native peoples?

-EDW: One of your most recent works is Pathways in Modern Western Magic, an edited volume published by Concrescent Press, one of a number of new esoteric publishers to have appeared on the block in recent years.
-Last year I interviewed one of the contributors to the anthology, Dr. Dave Evans, while it also includes contributions from such notables as James R. Lewis, Nikki Bado, Thomas Karlsson, Lynne Hume, Robert J. Wallis, Amy Hale and Jenny Blain on topics as disparate as the Dragon Rouge, technoshamanism and emic approaches to fieldwork among magical communities.
+[EDW] One of your most recent works is Pathways in Modern Western Magic, an edited volume published by Concrescent Press, one of several new esoteric publishers to have appeared in recent years.
+Last year I interviewed one of the contributors to the anthology, Dr. Dave Evans; Pathways also includes contributions from scholars like James R. Lewis, Nikki Bado, Thomas Karlsson, Lynne Hume, Robert J. Wallis, Amy Hale and Jenny Blain on topics as disparate as the Dragon Rouge, technoshamanism and emic approaches to fieldwork among magical communities.
 You of course also provide two essays in the volume, on the Hermetic Order of the Golden Dawn and Thelemic sex magic respectively.
-I’d be interested in knowing how this particular project came together, and what role you see for volumes like this – filled with peer-reviewed contributions by academics but not produced through a conventional academic publisher – in the fields of Pagan and Esoteric Studies?
+I’d be interested in learning how this project came together, and what role you see for volumes like this – filled with peer-reviewed contributions by academics but not published by a conventional academic press – in the fields of Pagan and Esoteric Studies?
 Do you see it as a part of the wider academic dissatisfaction with traditional avenues of publication?

 At Concrescent Press the manuscripts were peer-reviewed by a selection of American academics and a new anthology assembled.
 I felt that the revised selection was still reasonably coherent but there were a couple of obvious gaps so I requested a chapter on the Dragon Rouge from the Order’s founder, Thomas Karlsson, a chapter on cybermagic from Libuše Martínková, a Czech researcher whom I contacted via the Internet, and an ‘insider’ account of the Temple of Set from former High Priest, Don Webb.
 Concrescent Press published Pathways in Modern Western Magic in September 2012 and naturally I hope it goes well for them.
 I am sure this new press will attract a range of academic submissions in the future.
 The focus of Concrescent Press is on esoteric studies and the Western magical traditions.

-EDW: In your introductory piece to Pathways in Modern Western Magic, you emphasise the importance of emic, or “insider” perspectives in the study of contemporary esotericism, and I’d be interested to hear if you had any thoughts on the recent attack on the over-reliance on emic approaches within Pagan Studies made by Danish Religious Studies scholar Markus Altena Davidsen in his 2012 paper published in the Method and Theory in the Study of Religion journal?
-His critique primarily hinged on another edited volume that you had contributed to, the hefty Handbook of Contemporary Paganism (Brill, 2008), and this whole debate looks set to become a bit of a theoretical battleground in ensuing years.
+[EDW] In your introduction to Pathways in Modern Western Magic, you emphasise the importance of emic, or “insider” perspectives in the study of contemporary esotericism, and I’d be interested to hear if you had any thoughts on the recent criticism of the over-reliance on emic approaches within Pagan Studies made by Danish Religious Studies scholar Markus Altena Davidsen in the Method and Theory in the Study of Religion journal?
+His critique primarily focused on another edited volume that you contributed to, the hefty Handbook of Contemporary Paganism (Brill, 2008), and this whole debate looks set to become a bit of a theoretical battleground in ensuing years.

-EDW: Also of note are two other recent publications of yours.
-The first, Stealing Fire From Heaven: The Rise of Modern Western Magic (2011) has been brought out by the prestigious Oxford University Press, and offers a scholarly overview and introduction to this particular area that I'm sure will prove to be of great utility to students and established scholars in coming years.
-The second is a volume you have co-authored with Dr Lynne Hume titled The Varieties of Magical Experience which has just been published in the United States by Praeger.
+[EDW] Also of note are two other recent publications of yours.
+The first, Stealing Fire From Heaven: The Rise of Modern Western Magic (2011) has been brought out by Oxford University Press and offers a scholarly overview and introduction to this particular area.
+The second, a volume you have co-authored with Dr Lynne Hume titled The Varieties of Magical Experience, has just been published in the United States by Praeger.
 Aside from these, are there any more academic projects on the horizon that we should be keeping our eyes out for?

-EDW: And lastly, because of the many divergent views that arise, I like to ask all of my interviewees where they see the academic fields of Pagan and Esoteric Studies going in the next fifty years or so?
-Do you share the concerns of another Australian Pagan Studies scholar whom I have interviewed, Caroline Tully, that there is a serious problem arising between academics involved in these fields and anti-intellectual elements within the wider esoteric community ?
+[EDW] And lastly, because of the many divergent views that arise, I like to ask all of my interviewees where they see the academic fields of Pagan and Esoteric Studies going in the next fifty years or so?
+Do you share the concerns of another Australian Pagan Studies scholar whom I have interviewed, Caroline Tully, that there is a serious problem arising between academics involved in these fields and anti-intellectual elements within wider esoteric communities?

-EDW: Thank you for taking the time out to undertake this interview Nevill, and I wish you all the best in future!
+[EDW] Thank you for taking the time out to undertake this interview, Dr Drury, and I wish you all the best in future!